 Here’s what the Johns Hopkins Institutions advises on landlord/tenant disputes:

 “Yes.
 Oral leases are legal for lease terms of less than one year.
 However, a written lease is strongly recommended to help landlords and tenants avoid disputes.”

-That about sums up the general consensus in Maryland: It’s a thing, but don’t bank on an oral agreement, alone, renters.
-While the ability to keep a lease so simple when searching for homes for rent in Baltimore is enticing, there are a plethora of things that can go wrong, for you or your landlord.
+That about sums up the general consensus in Maryland.
+It’s a thing, but don’t bank on an oral agreement, alone, renters.
+The ability to keep a lease so simple when searching for homes for rent in Baltimore is enticing.
+But there are a plethora of things that can go wrong, for you or your landlord.
 But if you do somehow end up in a mutual oral lease, here’s what you need to know:

-- Landlords cannot provide oral leases unless they have four or fewer units in Maryland..
-In the event they rent a fifth unit, they must offer you a written lease to review and sign.
+In the event that they rent a fifth unit, they must offer you a written lease to review and sign.